Cannabis Consulting in New Jersey | Expert Cannabis Application Advisors | Updated September 2021

 Here are some additional resources to help with applying for and winning a New Jersey Adult-use Cannabis License:

-- Link to the Act, which outlines the rules and regulations
+- Link to the Act, which outlines the cannabis laws in New Jersey

 - Summary of the Act

-- Link to the Cannabis Regulatory Commission website (oversees the development, regulation, and enforcement of activities associated adult-use cannabis)
+- The Cannabis Regulatory Commission website (oversees the development, regulation, and enforcement of activities associated adult-use cannabis)

 - Link to previous application material from the medical marijuana market licensing rounds in New Jersey